mariawebideas/mytakeontalks/README.md

-# My Take in Talks
+# My Take on Talks
 ## What is this repo about?

 This repo contains my notes of tech talks I attend.
 I focus mainly on Drupal meetings in London.